Testing services locally

 - Response status code

-This makes it easy to spot authentication issues during development.
+Use this log to spot authentication issues during development.

 The proxy also displays your local network IP, so you can test from other devices on the same network (like a phone for mobile testing).